> Treatment Options for Different Stages of Breast Cancer

 No matter your age, your treatment plan depends on many factors, such as the type of breast cancer you have and the characteristics of the tumor.
 Your overall health and other health conditions you may have also play a role in your treatment plan.
 For example, if you have heart disease, some medications can cause more harm than good.
 All of these things help tailor your treatment plan.

 Younger women with breast cancer have special concerns about early menopause and loss of fertility due to treatment.
 Learn about these issues for young women with breast cancer.

 Although the exact treatment for breast cancer varies from person to person, treatment guidelines help ensure quality care.
 These guidelines are based on the latest research and the consensus of experts.
-The American Society of Clinical Oncology (ASCO) and National Comprehensive Care Network (NCCN) are two respected organizations that regularly update and post their guidelines online.
+The National Comprehensive Care Network (NCCN) and American Society of Clinical Oncology (ASCO) are two respected organizations that regularly update and post their guidelines online.

 You should ask your health care providers what treatment guidelines they use as the basis of their practice.
 Since there is often a time lag between the latest research and updates of guidelines, most medical oncologists prefer to base their treatment on the latest research that ultimately drives these guidelines.

 In 2013, the Institute of Medicine (IOM) released a set of recommendations (below) on improving cancer care in the U.S. The report Delivering High-Quality Cancer Care: Charting a New Course for a System in Crisis recommends improvements to fix shortcomings that add cost and burden to cancer care.
 Susan G. Komen® was one of 13 organizations sponsoring this study.